 Back to the workplace: working together again safely

-As of 9 June, we will be returning to the workplace step by step.
+Since 1 September, we can return to work after more than a year of working at home.
 No easy task, because the corona virus is far from defeated.
 How to organise the work while safeguarding the safety and well-being of employees and clients?
 A practical step-by-step plan.

 Employers and employees are facing a challenging time.
 As of 9 June, we will be returning to the office once a week.
 And starting 1 July, we are no longer required to work remotely at all.
 But the fact that measures are being lifted, does not mean things will go back to the way they were.
 Organisations will be taking phased and flexible steps in the six to nine months ahead, towards a way of working that will involve more (close) contact between colleagues who have been required to work from home for a considerable time.
 In spite of the accelerating vaccination campaign, the risks have not disappeared just yet.
 New variants of the virus are circulating and the longevity of current vaccines or natural immunity are presently unclear.

 Meanwhile, there will also be a noticeable psychosocial impact.
 Not everyone feels comfortable (just yet) to meet colleagues again, take the train or bus, etcetera.
 In a separate blog post, we will list some tips for offering the necessary mental support.

 The step-by-step plan below will help you make the most important preparations.
 You will find additional information about being corona-proof at work in our general guide .